Special offer

 24. Organizational skills

 Nurses deal with dozens of patients, visitors and colleagues per day, so strong organizational skills are essential.
-A skilled nurse must be able to keep records organized and avoid mixing up orders from physicians and therapists.
+A skilled nurse is able to keep records organized and avoid mixing up orders from physicians and other healthcare providers.
 Use phrases like “strong organizational skills required” to make your requirements clear.

 To assess a candidate’s organizational skills, ask relevant interview questions and pay close attention to how they present themselves during the hiring process.